 Absolute control.
 With a private data center, you call literally all the shots.
 You decide when to make upgrades, how to accomplish those upgrades, what direction overall the operation will take, and so on.
 For those who want complete control, start-to-finish, over their data and its accessibility, a private data center is the way to go.

 Security.
-While cloud-based systems have made many great advances in security, it's hard to match the private data center for the highest levels of security.
+While cloud-based systems have made many great advances in security, environments are still often insecure.
+It's hard to match the private data center for the highest levels of security.
 Private data centers can be taken completely offline, making them inaccessible to anyone who isn't actually in the room with the servers.
 As long as physical access to the server room is appropriately controlled, the few feasible methods of hacking offline hardware are removed from consideration.

 A match for regulators.
 In some cases, a private data center is an excellent way to satisfy regulatory demands.
 Some cloud providers have a good understanding of things like healthcare and financial industry regulations, but some believe that only those in the industry can truly understand the industry's demands, and work accordingly.